appli55/Netmirror-Tv-Player/README.md

 <div align="center">

-# 📺 NetMirror TV Player
+# 📺 NetMirror Player

-### A simple, fast and powerful video player for Android TV
+### A simple, fast and powerful Android video player

-Play videos from NetMirror websites or any direct video URL with a clean TV-friendly interface.
+Play videos from NetMirror websites or any direct video URL with a clean interface.

 <br>